Blogs

 ▶️ Add cloves, bay leaves, or camphor to wardrobes and drawers for natural freshness.

-▶️ Make a quick DIY spray with lemon juice, baking soda, and water to neutralize musty smells.
+▶️ Make a quick DIY spray with lemon juice, baking soda, and water to eliminate musty smell caused by excess moisture during the monsoon.

 Tip: Slightly open windows under plastic rain guards to ensure airflow without letting rain in.